influxdata/telegraf/plugins/inputs/docker/README.md

   endpoint = "unix:///var/run/docker.sock"
   # Only collect metrics for these containers, collect all if empty
   container_names = []
+  calculate_percentages = false
 ```

+### Calculate Percentages

+Optionally percentages can be calculated for cpu and memory usage.
+This uses
+the same calculation as the 'docker stats' command line tool.
+Set this option
+to 'true' to enable this feature.

 ### Measurements & Fields: